torch2424/working-group/README.md

 [Github](https://github.com/jtenner)

-### Evangelism
+### Advocate

-The "Evangelism" team works on projects, demos, talks, giving feedback on "messaging" about the project, and writing articles to help grow popularity and improve outreach.
+The "Advocate" team works on projects, demos, talks, giving feedback on "messaging" about the project, and writing articles to help grow popularity and improve outreach.

 #### Aaron Turner